Overview

 Industry

-The largest consumer branch of industry over the period from 2014-2022 in Montenegro is the "other branches" (mainly hospitality industry-tourism&catering) with a share of 83% of the whole industry final consumption in 2022, followed by non-ferrous which represented 7.5 % of the final energy consumption in 2022.
-This figure shows that other branches together with services play an important part of the national economy.
+The largest consumer branch of industry over the period from 2010-2023 in Montenegro is the "other branches" (mainly hospitality industry, tourism and catering) with a share of 88% of the whole industries final consumption, followed by non-ferrous and chemical industry representing 4% each, of the industries final consumption in 2023.